 Phone conversations can not only be used to offer outstanding customer support, but also to suggest alternative solutions and to upsell or cross-sell if the situation allows.
 If you think about it, whenever customers decide to call you they always need (or want) something from you — and that is precisely why inbound phone calls are not only a crucial part of customer service but also a great leads source.
 Whenever your phone is ringing, you might as well treat it as an opportunity to promote your products or services to your existing customers.
 Just make sure the context is right, and that you’re still focusing on providing support rather than just selling.

-A proper call center software can help you streamline your operations, and take the chaos out of your phone support efforts for good.
+A proper call center software integrated with call recording system can help you streamline your operations, and take the chaos out of your phone support efforts for good.
 Keep in mind that many customers expect to be able to contact the same customer service representative who they have spoken to previously when contacting your company.
 Little things like these are just one of the things a call center tool can help you with.
 For example, with LiveAgent you will know exactly who’s calling you and you’ll be able to answer the call or reroute it to another agent right away.
 Moreover, the software also makes it possible to integrate your call center into an all-in-one multi-channel help desk solution, which will allow you to provide exceptional support to your customers no matter which channel they choose to contact you from.

 It should come as no surprise that phone calls are still a crucial part of customer service, and it’s entirely up to you to leverage the opportunities that this communication channel offers.
 Instead of constantly experimenting with new means of contact, it might be best for your customers if you start making good use of the channels that you already have in place.